plfa/plfa.github.io/src/plfa/part2/Untyped.lagda.md

 # Evaluation

+We already observed that reduction in the untyped lambda calculus is non-deterministic.
+However, the `progress` function is deterministic and thus it picks one particular reduction sequence out of many possible ones.
+In other words, `progress` implements a _reduction strategy_ that searches for the next redex in a top-down traversal of the term, visiting any subterms from left to right.
+It reduces the first redex that it encounters on this traversal.

+The strategy implemented by `progress` is known as _normal order reduction_ or _leftmost outermost reduction_.
+It has the pleasing property that if any reduction sequence terminates in a normal form, then normal order reduction terminates in the same normal form.

 As previously, progress immediately yields an evaluator.

 We relate gas to the number of steps in a reduction sequence.